Lilianada/Lilianada/README.md

 As a front-end developer specializing in Web Development, my primary goal is to create user experiences that align with individuals, organizations, and business goals.

 I am proficient in utilizing cutting-edge technologies such as React.js, and Next.js for web development.
-In addition to my core skills, my proficiency extends to HTML5, CSS3, JavaScript, TypeScript, Node.js, Express.js and other associated tools.
+In addition to my core skills, my proficiency extends to HTML5, CSS3, Tailwind, JavaScript, Node.js, Express.js and other associated tools.

-With over four years of hands-on experience, I have developed and shipped innovative products to clients worldwide, ranging from startups to established corporations.
+With over three years of hands-on experience, I have developed and shipped innovative products to clients worldwide, ranging from startups to established corporations.
 I am furthering my expertise as the Lead Frontend Engineer with Supreme Marketing Limited, where I continue to enhance and refine my user interface design and development skills.
 I am also volunteering at She Code Africa as the Technical Lead of the frontend community where I manage the activities of the frontend community and implement strategies like the Pair Learning Program with over 200 participants to enhance community interaction and inclusivity.

-I am consistently seeking out opportunities to leverage modern frameworks and libraries to deliver aesthetically pleasing, performant, and user-centric applications.
-I am always eager to learn and adapt to new technologies and best practices, ensuring that the digital products I create are functional, intuitive, accessible, and visually captivating.

 Looking forward to connecting with professionals and organizations passionate about transforming user experiences through state-of-the-art web and mobile solutions.